saphewilliam/saphe-packages/CONTRIBUTING.md

-# Contributing to Saphe Packages
+# Contributing to the Saphe Package Suite

 If you're reading this, you're probably thinking of contributing to this open source project.
 That's great!
 Your input is very welcome 🎉